BMClab/BMC/README.md

 **Marcos Duarte and Renato Watanabe**

 This repository is a collection of lecture notes and code on scientific computing and data analysis for Biomechanics and Motor Control.
-The notes (notebooks) are written using [Jupyter Notebook](http://jupyter.org/), part of the [Python ecosystem for scientific computing]( http://scipy.org/).
-You can view and run interactively these notebooks in different ways: simply read online by clicking on the links below (non-interactive); download a single notebook or all the stuff or fork this entire repository using the GitHub resources and run the notebooks in your computer; run the notebooks in the cloud, using for example, Binder (click on the next link below).
+These notes (notebooks) are written using [Jupyter Notebook](http://jupyter.org/), part of the [Python ecosystem for scientific computing]( http://scipy.org/).
+You can view and run interactively these notebooks in different ways:
+- Read online by clicking on the links in the summary below (non-interactive way);
+- Download one notebook or everything or yet fork this repository using the GitHub resources (click on the **Clone or download** button above) and run the notebooks in your computer (after you installed the Python echosystem in your computer);
+- Run the notebooks in the cloud using for example [Binder](https://mybinder.org/) (click on the **launch binder** button below).

 We hope this material is useful to you and we are open to suggestions and comments.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/BMClab/BMC/master)